aarontgrogg/NoLoJS/README.md

 - [You Don’t Need JavaScript for That](https://www.youtube.com/watch?v=0rZywO6jdU4) by [Kevin Powell](https://www.kevinpowell.co/) (2024-11)
 - [Modern CSS Techniques That Replace JavaScript](https://medium.com/@muhammadhashir752/modern-css-techniques-that-replace-javascript-and-save-you-time-a9f6c595318a) by [Muhammad Hashir](https://www.linkedin.com/in/m-hashir) (2025-06)

-And here are a couple of fantastic all-around NoLoJS resources:
+And here are a couple of fantastic all-around "no or low JS" resources:
 - [Theo Soti](https://theosoti.com/) (Theo even wrote [a book](https://theosoti.com/you-dont-need-js/) about this topic!)
 - [Utsav Meena](https://www.linkedin.com/in/utsavmeena/)